-16. WAITING LISTS
+18. WAITING LISTS

-- 16.1 Waiting lists will apply to both New and Existing learners and prioritised as above our courses are often oversubscribed so early enrolment is important. - 16.2 If programme areas have reached their capacity, offer holders will be notified as soon as possible.
-If you do not have a place at the College due to full courses, you may choose to be placed in a different program (if available) based on your destination requirements. - 16.3 Learners on waiting lists will be organised by the order in which their requests were received.
+- 18.1 Waiting lists will apply to both new and existing learners and prioritised as above our courses are often oversubscribed so early enrolment is important. - 18.2 If programme areas have reached their capacity, offer holders will be notified as soon as possible.
+If you do not have a place at the College due to full courses, you may choose to be placed in a different program (if available) based on your destination requirements. - 18.3 Learners on waiting lists will be organised by the order in which their requests were received.
 Should spaces become available, those learners will be contacted accordingly.
 You can be added to a waiting list even if you have received an offer from another school or college.
 You may still accept our offer even if you have already started at a different institution.
 If you decide to enrol elsewhere, please inform us as soon as possible that you do not intend to take up your place at the College.

-17. COURSE CHANGES OR CLOSURES
+19. COURSE CHANGES OR CLOSURES

-17.1 Oaklands College strives to deliver course content and teaching provisions as outlined on our website and in other available materials.
-However, there may be instances where changes to this provision are necessary, either before or after enrolment, due to factors such as updates from funding authorities, government directives, changes in the subject matter, staffing adjustments, or fluctuations in student numbers and course financial viability.

-In such cases, you will be notified as soon as possible, either verbally or via email.
-Changes before you start your course will be communicated to you by email.

-In such instances, the applicants will be offered impartial information, advice and guidance on suitable alternative provision either within the College or with alternative providers.
+- 19.1 Oaklands College is committed to delivering course content and teaching provisions as outlined on our website and in other available materials.
+However, there may be circumstances where changes to this provision are necessary, either before or after enrolment, due to factors such as: - Updates from funding authorities or government directives, - Changes in the subject matter or teaching methods, - · Staffing adjustments, - Variations in student numbers affecting course viability, or - Other circumstances beyond our control. - 19.2 In such cases, we will: - Notify you as soon as reasonably possible, either verbally or via email.
+Changes before the start of your course will always be communicated via email. - Endeavor to minimise disruption and ensure you are informed of the nature and reasons for the change. - 19.3 If material changes significantly affect your course (e.g., changes to core content, delivery methods, or course cancellation), you will be offered: - Impartial information, advice, and guidance (IAG) on suitable alternative options, either within Oaklands College or with alternative providers, and - The option to transfer to another course, defer your place, or request a refund where appropriate, in line with our terms and conditions. - 19.4 This policy ensures we meet our obligations under consumer protection law and uphold the commitments made to our students.

-18. UNSUCCESSFUL APPLICANTS
+20. UNSUCCESSFUL APPLICANTS

-Oaklands College reserves the right to refuse admission to potential students based on the following grounds:

-- Has needs that cannot be met by reasonable adjustments by the college - 18.1 The Local Authority (LA) has not consulted with the College on the placement of learners with an EHCP by (date) prior to admission.
+- 20.1 Oaklands College reserves the right to refuse admission to potential students based on the following grounds: - Has needs that cannot be met by reasonable adjustments by the college - 20.1 The Local Authority (LA) has not consulted with the College on the placement of learners with an EHCP by (date) prior to admission.
 Where an applicant has been assessed as needing a high needs support package, the full support package must be agreed by the Local Authority in writing to the College, prior to the start of the academic year.